I MEF Change of Command Ceremony 2025

 U.S. Marine Corps Lt.
-Gen. Christian F. Wortman, incoming commanding general of I Marine Expeditionary Force, addresses the audience during the I MEF change of command ceremony at Marine Corps Base Camp Pendleton, California, Aug.
+Gen. Michael S. Cederholm, outgoing commanding general of I Marine Expeditionary Force, relinquished command of I MEF to Lt.
+Gen. Christian F. Wortman, incoming commanding general of I MEF, during the I MEF change of command ceremony at Marine Corps Base Camp Pendleton, California, Aug.
 21, 2025.
-Lt.
-Gen. Michael S. Cederholm relinquished command of I MEF to Lt.
-Gen. Christian F. Wortman during the ceremony, signifying the transfer of command and responsibility of I MEF.
+The ceremony signifies the transfer of command and responsibility of I MEF.
 I MEF provides combatant commanders a globally responsive, expeditionary, and fully scalable Marine Air-Ground Task Force, capable of generating, deploying, and employing ready forces and formations for crisis response, forward presence, major combat operations, and campaigns.
-(U.S. Marine Corps photo by Lance Cpl.
-Jordan Searls)
+(U.S. Marine Corps video by Sgt.
+Bryant Rodriguez)

 |Date Taken: